openbaton/docs/docs/vnfpackage.md

 # VNF Package

-**Note**: This is the initial version of the VNFPackage and might change most probably in the next releases to improve and simplify the creation, usability and power.
+**Note**: This is the initial version of the VNF Package and might change most probably in the next releases to improve and simplify the creation, usability and power.

-This doc describes essential components of a VNFPackage, how to create them and how to use them after onboarding.
+This doc describes essential components of a VNF Package, how to create them and how to use them after onboarding.
-Therefore, you can find a practical tutorial at the end with all the steps starting from the creation over onboarding and finally referencing it by a NSD.
+Therefore, you can find a practical tutorial at the end with all the steps starting from the creation over onboarding and finally referencing it by an NSD.

-A VNFPackage is a tar-archive that contains all the information required for creating a VNF for the openbaton NFVO.
+A VNF Package is a tar-archive that contains all the information required for creating a VNF for the Open Baton's NFVO.
-After onboarding the VNFPackage on the NFVO you can use the VNF directly in the NSD by referencing the VNFD by its id.
+After onboarding the VNF Package to the NFVO you can use the VNF directly in the NSD by referencing the VNFD by its ID.
-A VNFPackage includes the VNFD, the image, scripts and a Metadata file structured as shown in the next part.
+A VNF Package includes the VNFD, the image, scripts and a Metadata file structured as shown in the next part.

 # Package structure
-The VNFPackage has the following structure:
+The VNF Package has the following structure:

 ```bash
 - Metadata.yaml